 The STAT Health tech summit is scheduled for next week ( September 9/10).
-One of the interesting sessions, focussed around opportunities in remote health monitoring will feature conversations with James Park, CEO, President, and co-founder of Fitbit.
+One of the interesting sessions focused around opportunities in remote health monitoring will feature conversations with James Park, CEO, President, and co-founder of Fitbit.

-- Fitbit unveils new Fitbit Sense with stress-tracking feature, improved heart monitoring and more
+- Fitbit unveils new Fitbit Sense with a stress-tracking feature, improved heart monitoring, and more

 - Forget 10,000 steps a day!
 How to use Fitbit active zone minutes and why they matter

 - Fitbit assisting Cedars-Sinai Medical Center with a VR based therapy for chronic low back pain

 - Apple bolstering its Health Technology team with Clinical Studies specialists and Legal Counsel for Health

 Fitbit’s remote health discussion at the STAT summit